This Mom Embroiders the Most Precious Keepsakes from Ultrasound Pictures

 Motherhood is a series of "first" moments.
 And, perhaps, there's no moment more special than the one in which you see your baby for the first time.
 Albeit, that first glimpse is often in a scratchy, shadowy snapshot that shows the faint silhouette of a small face, and even smaller hands and feet.
 So when artist Veselka Bulkan discovered she was pregnant, she used her ultrasound picture as the inspiration for her craft: embroidery.

 "Last year around this time, it was the first months of my pregnancy," Bulkan tells us.
 "And I was thinking of making something particular for these days of my life."

 "Balancing motherhood with creative activities is a bit challenging," she admits.
 But she refuses to let the hustle and bustle of her day get in the way of her craft.
-We've heralded her needlework designs in the past (particularly, of the vegetable variety—Romeo carrots and radishes are our favorites) and she continues to create colorful needle-felted and embroidered decorative works in Munich, Germany.
+We've heralded her needlework designs in the past (particularly, of the vegetable variety—Romeo carrots and radishes) and she continues to create colorful needle-felted and embroidered decorative works in Munich, Germany.

 She is beginning to accept custom orders for ultrasound embroideries.
-Although admittedly, it is a labor of love and intricate hands-on skill (each ultrasound embroidery takes about 2 to 4 weeks to craft).
+Although admittedly, it is a labor of love and intricate hands-on skill—each ultrasound embroidery takes about two to four weeks to craft.
 And she is a new mother herself, after all.

 "Embroidering is a slow process, and most of my current time is obviously dedicated to my little one for the moment," she says.
 "I also need slots for creating new things, because this is how I am.
 Meanwhile, I also continue to enjoy my first months of my motherhood, and still have time to settle down my activities."